Search

 10. Unsubscribe From Hustle Culture

-If it was possible to hit UNSUBSCRIBE to hustle culture, I would encourage you all to do it, myself included.
-The problem in teaching is, you can hustle your heart out and there is always more you could be doing.
+If it’s possible to hit UNSUBSCRIBE to hustle culture, I would encourage you all to do it, myself included.
+The problem with teaching is, you can hustle your heart out and there is always more you could be doing.

 Click here to find out more about this mini-course we created to help you with teacher time management.